CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: Findings

-Compared to \baseline{}, participants found that \sys{} significantly reduced the need for cognitive switching between prompt authoring and code verification ($\text{Mdn} = 6.0 > 4.5, p = .01$).
-We also observed that participants typically began verification after drafting the initial prompt tree structure.
-P6 explained, \qt{The generated code will not be accurate unless I provide details [e.g., by adding child blocks, \textit{Supplement} operation]}.
-All participants experimented with the \textit{List Steps} feature in \sys{}, primarily to \pqt{assess generated code alignment with [their] intents.}{P9} P2 explained, \qt{If the steps are correct, I'm confident the code will be too.} This approach was similarly adopted with the \textit{Recommendation} feature and \textit{Auto-Complete} features; participants mostly utilized them \pqt{as a cue to see if the system captured my intent}{P8}.
-Specifically, participants leverage recommendations to verify the alignment between their intents and the system's comprehension, rather than intending to actually use them.
-Without these features in \baseline{}, participants have to manually identify specific changes in the code segments corresponding to their prompt modifications by \pqt{comparing the previous and current generated code.}{P7} Overall, the purpose of verifying the code for participants using \sys{} was to modify their prompts, but not to verify the correctness of the generated code.
+All participants experimented with the \textit{List Steps} feature in \sys{} (Fig.~\ref{fig:event-count} Right), primarily to \pqt{assess generated code alignment with [their] intents.}{P9} P2 explained, \qt{If the steps are correct, I am confident the code will be too.} This approach was similarly adopted with the \textit{Recommendation} feature and \textit{Auto-Complete} features~(Fig.~\ref{fig:event-count} Right); participants mostly utilized them \pqt{as a cue to see if the system captured my intent}{P8}.
+Specifically, participants leverage recommendations to evaluate the alignment between their intents and the system's comprehension, \rv{rather than accepting the recommendation as the next prompt.} Without these features in \baseline{}, participants have to manually identify specific changes in the code segments corresponding to their prompt modifications by \pqt{comparing the previous and current generated code.}{P7} Overall, \rv{the purpose of evaluating the code for participants using \sys{} was to modify their prompts, but not to evaluate the correctness of the generated code.}